Azure/Enterprise-Scale-for-AVS/Examples/Networking/AVS-to-AVS-CrossRegion-GlobalReach/readme.md

 ## Post-deployment Steps

 * Navigate to Azure VMware Solution Private Cloud in Azure Portal.
 Under "Manage" tab, click "Connectivity".
 Navigate to "ExpressRoute Global Reach" menu.
-Ensure that under "On-prem cloud connections", you see state of connection as "Connected".
-Validate that correct subscription, resource group, expressroute circuit and authorization key are listed alongside the state.
+Ensure that under "On-premises cloud connections", you see state of connection as "Connected".
+Validate that correct subscription, resource group, ExpressRoute circuit and authorization key are listed alongside the state.

 ## Next Steps